uva-math/uva-math-code/drp/application.md

 [Mentor Application](https://forms.gle/8BGByDpRa49FXfC18)

-Here is our set of Mentor Guidelines, where you can read the specifics about the role: [Mentor Guidelines]({{ site.url }}/drp/Spring 2024 mentor guidelines.pdf)
+Here is our set of Mentor Guidelines, where you can read the specifics about the role.
+[Mentor Guidelines]({{ site.url }}/drp/Spring 2024 mentor guidelines.pdf)